 To change your logo go to the 'Page Master' under the 'Design' menu

-About 140 people live on the island.
+Around 140 people live on the island.
 The houses are almost all fairly recent but here and there you will find some old cottages.
-The Manor House now belongs to the National Trust, has been refurbished, and is run as a guesthouse, with a restaurant too but not every evening (ph 028 2076 0046).
+The Manor House belongs to the National Trust, but maybe not still, has been refurbished, and is run as a guesthouse, with a restaurant too but not every evening (ph 028 2076 0046).
 Beside it is a restored barn and above that the remains of the walled garden.
-Along the road a bit there is a handy play park, an outdoor gym, an unpromising-looking pub/café - McCuaig's Bar - but actually it does good pub grub and is friendly (0208 2076 0011), a small visitor centre and museum in the old boathouse, and a gift sort of a shop.
-The community runs a small provisions shop in the Manor House itself but this must suffer from the ease with which the local population can take the fast passenger ferry over to Ballycastle with its much bigger shops.
+Along the road a bit there is a handy play park, an outdoor gym, an unpromising-looking pub/café — McCuaig's Bar — but actually it does good pub grub, guinness too, and is friendly (0208 2076 0011), a small visitor centre and museum in the old boathouse, and a gift sort of a shop.
+The community runs a small provisions shop in the Manor House itself but this must suffer from the ease with which the local population can take the fast ferry over to Ballycastle with its much bigger shops.

 Along the foreshore is St Thomas', a pretty church built in the early 19th century, light and airy, along with its graveyard with a view.
 The Roman Catholic church up the lane above is quite plain, but has some nice stations of the cross.

 Rathlin was where the first commercial wireless telegraph link was established in 1898, by Marconi, to Ballycastle.

 And those old enough to remember, will know that Rathlin suddenly became world famous in 1987 when Richard Branson, the only businessman you have ever heard of, managed to crash-land his hot air balloon after his record breaking crossing of the Atlantic.